pdjprogrammer/Wolf4SDL/README-codeblocks.txt

 -----------------
 | Needed files: |
 -----------------
-- CodeBlocks 20.03 with MinGW
+- codeblocks-20.03mingw-setup.exe (32 bits)

+- codeblocks-20.03mingw-32bit-setup.exe (64 bits)

   http://www.codeblocks.org/downloads/binaries

 --------------
 | Libraries: |
 --------------
-- Run _script-sdl2-mingw.bat
+- Run _get-libs-mingw.bat
 	- This will automatically download and setup the libraries.
+	- DO NOT EXECUTE IN A FOLDER WHERE ADMINISTRATOR ACCESS IS REQUIRED.
+		- Run in User folder (Desktop, My Documents etc...)

 ----------------
 | Installation |